Phyos-Essays/Celebrities-Of-Myanmar/Zaw Gyi.md

 One day, I dropped in a tea time.
 Actually, there was neither tea pot nor hors d’oeuvre .However; it was same as the tea time.
 It was preferable to have green tea.
 In that tea time, the participants were over twenties, over fifties, over thirties, retired men, teachers, writers and even students.

-What they were conferring were not very well organized and they were discussing this and that.The participants did not come on the formal appointment and they just joined the gathering, without thinking already what to say in it but they just came across that gathering.
+What they were conferring were not very well organized and they were discussing this and that.
+The participants did not come on the formal appointment and they just joined the gathering,without thinking already what to say in it but they just came across that gathering.

 In that discussion, the participants sometimes journey back to the history.